gman0/ceph-csi/docs/design/proposals/cephfs-snapshot-shallow-ro-vol.md

 To enable creating shallow volumes from snapshots that were provisioned by older versions of cephfs-csi (i.e. before this feature is introduced), `CreateVolume` for shallow volumes would also create the _refcount_ object in case it's missing.
-It would be initialized to two: 1 for the source snapshot
-+ 1 for the newly created shallow volume.
+It would be initialized to two: the source snapshot and the newly created shallow volume.

 ##### Concurrent access to _refcount_ objects